Gemini vs. ChatGPT: What's the difference? What is chain-of-thought prompting (CoT)? Examples and benefits

-Gemma is a collection of lightweight open source generative AI (GenAI) models designed mainly for developers and researchers.
+Gemma is a collection of lightweight open source generative AI (GenAI) models.
 Gemma was created by the Google DeepMind research lab that also developed closed source Gemini, Google's generative AI chatbots.
 Google makes Gemma available in several sizes and for use with popular developer tools and Google Cloud services.

 How is Gemma different from other AI models?

 Gemma has several distinct differences from popular AI chatbots, including Google's Gemini.
 Gemma stands out for being open and lightweight.
-Gemini and ChatGPT are closed models, and neither is lightweight enough to run on laptops.
+Gemini and OpenAI's GPT family of models used in ChatGPT are closed models, and neither is lightweight enough to run on laptops.
 Because ChatGPT and Gemini are closed, developers cannot customize their code as they can with the open source Gemma.

 Gemma is not Google's first open AI model, but it is more advanced in its training and performance compared to older models Bert and T5.
 OpenAI, the developer of ChatGPT, has yet to release any open source models.

 Google also has pretrained and instruction-tuned Gemma models to run on laptops and workstations.
-Similar to Gemma, Meta's Llama 2 is an open source AI model that can run on laptops.
-Llama 2 is more of a business tool than Gemma but is also available to developers through Hugging Face and other platforms.
-Gemma is generally considered better at scientific tasks while Llama 2 is better for general-purpose tasks.
+Similar to Gemma, Meta's Llama family of LLMs are open source AI models that can potentially run locally on laptops.
+Llama models are widely available to developers through Hugging Face and other platforms.

 What is Gemma used for?